jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 - real-time-charts-using-angular-d3-and-socket-io
 ---

-**TL;DR:** In this article, we'll learn how to build a collaborative note editor application.
-This means that we'll be able to work on a document with anyone, anywhere in the world, at the same time.
-Let's dive in.
+**TL;DR:** In this article, you will learn how to build a real-time, collaborative note editor application that enables multiple users to work on the same document simultaneously.
+To create this app, you will use tools like Node.js, Express, Pusher, and Auth0.
+If needed, [you can find the code of the final app in this GitHub repository](https://github.com/auth0-blog/collaborative-real-time-editor).

 ## What is Pusher?
 Pusher is a hosted service that makes it relatively easy to add real-time functionality to a web or mobile application, It provides kits/libraries that help to seamlessly build chat applications, real-time charts, etc...
 More information about Pusher and the features it provides can be found on the [Pusher website](www.pusher.com).